-One of the Elves (pictured above) has the exact shape I imagined for the horns my Elven king would have, although I pictured them a bit smaller.
+One of the Elves (pictured here) has the exact shape I imagined for the horns my Elfin king would have, although I pictured them a bit smaller.

 Another idea I had was dragons breeding with other races, but I did not know how readers would react to this idea, and so, one again playing it safe, I left it out.

+Then, my husband started up a Dungeons and Dragons group, and asked if I wanted to play.
 As I was reading through the different races, I came across "Dragonborn".
-I immediately thought of Skyrim, but these Dragonborn were much different.
+I immediately thought of Skyrim, a popular game I like to play, but these Dragonborn were much different (pictured below).

-I also came across a series on an app called "Webtoons".
-This series was called "Dragnarok", and it mentioned a dragon falling in love with a maiden, so he changed his form to be with her.
+I also came across a series on an app called "Webtoons", an app where you can read hundreds of comics for free.
+One of those series was called "Dragnarok", and it mentioned a dragon falling in love with a maiden, so he changed his form to be with her.

-The response to this series and the Dragonborn were not as I originally feared they would be, and so I am now revisiting the idea I was once afraid to use.
+The response to this series and D&D's Dragonborn were not as I originally feared they would be, and so I am now revisiting the idea I was once afraid to use.

 Morale of the story: Write what you want to write, and don't be afraid.
 No, you're not going to please everyone, and there will be people who will hate your ideas, but you can't let that stop you.
 I let it stop me, and now I am seeing my ideas being brought to life by others, and it makes me angry that I let that fear get in the way of my story.